DeltaOrion/DeltaOrion/README.md

 ![Introduction Hero](./Github-Background-image.PNG)

 I'm a software engineer working at Jaegersoft and Studying at the University of Newcastle.
 I love working on developing Minecraft Servers and Websites.
 Some technologies I enjoy using a Java, C#, Typescript, SQL and GraphQL.
-I am passionate about everything software being data, the web, developing operating systems, cybersecurity and much more.
+I am passionate about everything software being data, the web, developing, AI, operating systems, cybersecurity and much more.

 ### Find me around the web 🌎